AdobeDocs/experience-manager-65.en/help/assets/launch.md

    ![image2019-7-15_15-21-8](assets/image2019-7-15_15-21-8.png)

 1. Near the upper-right corner, click **[!UICONTROL Next]**.
-1. On the **[!UICONTROL Production]** page (3/3 pages) of the **[!UICONTROL Create Adobe Launch Configuration]** window, if needed, fix the auto-populated production URI similar to how it was done on the previous **[!UICONTROL Staging]** page.
+1. On the **[!UICONTROL Production]** page (3/3 pages) of the **[!UICONTROL Create Experience Platform Launch Configuration]** window, if needed, fix the auto-populated production URI similar to how it was done on the previous **[!UICONTROL Staging]** page.
 1. Near the upper-right corner, click **[!UICONTROL Create]**.

-   Your new Adobe Launch Cloud Configuration is now created and listed next to your web site similar to the following example:
+   Your new Experience Platform Launch Cloud Configuration is now created and listed next to your web site similar to the following example:

-1. Select your new Adobe Launch Cloud Configuration (a check mark appears to the left of the configuration title when it is selected).
+1. Select your new Experience Platform Launch Cloud Configuration (a check mark appears to the left of the configuration title when it is selected).
 On the toolbar, click **[!UICONTROL Publish]**.

    ![image2019-7-15_15-47-6](assets/image2019-7-15_15-47-6.png)

-Currently, AEM author does not support the integration of Dynamic Media Viewers with Adobe Launch.
+Currently, AEM author does not support the integration of Dynamic Media Viewers with Experience Platform Launch.

 It is, however, supported in the AEM publish node.
-Using the default settings of Adobe Launch Cloud Configuration, AEM publish uses the production environment of Adobe Launch.
-As such, it is necessary to push Adobe Launch library updates from Development up to the Production environment each time during the test.
+Using the default settings of Experience Platform Launch Cloud Configuration, AEM publish uses the production environment of Experience Platform Launch.
+As such, it is necessary to push Experience Platform Launch library updates from Development up to the Production environment each time during the test.

-It is possible to work-around this limitation by specifying Development or Staging URL of Adobe Launch library in the Adobe Launch Cloud configuration for AEM publish above.
-Doing this makes the AEM publish node use the Development or Staging version of Adobe Launch library.
+It is possible to work-around this limitation by specifying Development or Staging URL of Experience Platform Launch library in the Experience Platform Launch Cloud configuration for AEM publish above.
+Doing this makes the AEM publish node use the Development or Staging version of Experience Platform Launch library.

-See [Integrate AEM with Adobe Launch Via [!DNL Adobe I/O]](https://helpx.adobe.com/experience-manager/using/aem_launch_adobeio_integration.html) for more information about setting up Adobe Launch Cloud Configuration.
+See [Integrate AEM with Experience Platform Launch Via [!DNL Adobe I/O]](https://helpx.adobe.com/experience-manager/using/aem_launch_adobeio_integration.html) for more information about setting up Experience Platform Launch Cloud Configuration.